rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### permissions
-- Used by modules: tm_input_operations
+- Used by modules: tm_production_operations, tm_input_operations
-- Files: 1
+- Files: 2

 ### prev_month_writeoffs
 - Used by modules: writeoff_analytics